Grand Prix motorcycle racing: History

 Previously, the championship featured a 50cc class from 1962 to 1983, later changed to an 80cc class from 1984 to 1989.
-The class was dropped for the 1990 season, after being dominated primarily by Spanish and Italian makes.
-It also featured a 350cc class from 1949 to 1982, and a 750 cc class from 1977 to 1979.
-Sidecars were dropped from world championship events in the 1990s (see Sidecar World Championship).
+The class was dropped for the 1990 season, after being dominated primarily by Spanish and Italian makers.
+It also featured a 350cc class from 1949 to 1982, and a 750cc class from 1977 to 1979.
+Sidecars were dropped from World Championship events after 1996 (see Sidecar World Championship).

-From the mid-1970s through to 2001, the top class of GP racing allowed 500 cc displacement with a maximum of four cylinders, regardless of whether the engine was a two-stroke or four-stroke.
+From the mid-1970s through to 2001, the top class of GP racing allowed 500cc displacement with a maximum of four cylinders, regardless of whether the engine was a two-stroke or four-stroke.
 This is unlike TT Formula or motocross, where two and four strokes had different engine size limits in the same class to provide similar performance.
 Consequently, all machines were two-strokes, since they produce power with every rotation of the crank, whereas four-stroke engines produce power only every second rotation.
 Some two- and three-cylinder two-stroke 500s were seen, but though they had a minimum-weight advantage under the rules, typically attained higher corner speed and could qualify well, they lacked the power of the four-cylinder machines.

-In 2002, rule changes were introduced to facilitate the phasing out of the 500 cc two-strokes.
-The premier class was rebranded MotoGP, as manufacturers were to choose between running two-stroke engines up to 500 cc or four-strokes up to 990 cc or less.
+In 2002, rule changes were introduced to facilitate the phasing out of the 500cc two-strokes.
+The premier class was rebranded MotoGP, as manufacturers were to choose between running two-stroke engines up to 500cc or four-strokes up to 990cc or less.
 Manufacturers were also permitted to employ their choice of engine configuration.
 Despite the increased costs of the new four-stroke engines, they were soon able to dominate their two-stroke rivals.
 As a result, by 2003 no two-stroke machines remained in the MotoGP field.
-The 125 cc and 250 cc classes still consisted exclusively of two-stroke machines.
+The 125cc and 250cc classes still consisted exclusively of two-stroke machines.